davidk/chim/README.md

 or for isolated development purposes (so it doesn't blow up your regular GOPATH):

 ```
-# Clone this into your GOPATH
+# Clone this into a temporary "GOPATH"
 # EX:
 $ mkdir -p /dev/shm/chim/src/github.com/davidk/
 $ cd /dev/shm/chim/src/github.com/davidk/